acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * The Docker Proxy NodePort is currently required because an ingress rule for it has not been implemented/tested.
 An update will be published as soon as this has been done.
-* Configuraton of JupyterHub to avoid NodePort use is a WIP.
+* Configuration of JupyterHub to avoid NodePort use is a WIP.
 * Access to the Security Verification Scan API is provided so that Admins can invoke scans manually or through external systems, and also for the future support of external scan result notifications.